 - Sponge ball

 What You Do:

-- Encourage your child to use the paper towel tube to hit the ball through the boxes, beginning with the box with one dot and moving through the other boxes in order.
+- Now it's time to play!
+Encourage your child to use the mallet to hit the sponge ball through the boxes, beginning with the box with one circle and continuing to the other boxes in order.

 Now have a croquet party!
 Buy some extra balls and ask parents to have their child bring some left over cardboard rolls.
 Children can decorate their croquet mallets with markers and stickers and take them home as party favors.